d-xo/weird-erc20/readme.md

-This makes building smart contracts that interface directly with ERC20 tokens challenging to say the least, and smart contract developers should in general default to the following patterns when interacting with external code is required:
+This makes building smart contracts that interface directly with ERC20 tokens challenging to say the least, and smart contract developers should in general default to the following patterns when interaction with external code is required:

 1. A contract level allowlist of known good tokens.
 2. Direct interaction with tokens should be performed in dedicated wrapper contracts at the edge of